Dramatic video shows massive chunk of Seattle’s Pier 58 collapsing into Elliott Bay

 The contractors are Orion Marine Contractors and Evergreen Concrete Cutting.
 The city intends to keep Orion Marine on the project, Foster said, describing the state and federal investigations as “not at all uncommon in a major incident like this.”

 The city knew Pier 58 was at risk long ago, due to regular reports on the structure.
-In 2016, 52% of the timber piles were seriously decayed, up from 3% in 2006, according to a report at the time that predicted piles would fail by 2021.
+In 2016, 52% of the timber piles were seriously decayed, up from 3% in 2006, according to a report at the time by consultant Seattle Structural that predicted some timber piles would fail by 2021 and that also warned about the steel piles under the fountain corroding.

-Seattle had long intended to remove and replace Pier 58 with a new park as part of the broader waterfront overhaul that already has included the construction of a new Elliott Bay Seawall and last year’s deconstruction of the Alaskan Way Viaduct.

-Until recently, the plan was to demolish the pier in 2022; metal plates span the joint between the pier and the seawall, accommodating some movement.
-But the city decided a change in schedule was needed last month, when workers checking an unrelated waterfront issue discovered the pier had moved several inches away from the seawall, leaving a visible gap.

 “The north terrace in particular has serious reinforcing steel corrosion that may not be accelerating at this time but is ongoing,” the report said.